Stand with Ukraine. Fight for freedom and democracy

 Configure the dynamic fields

 Search for the Dynamic Field widget and drag and drop it to the second column.
-To display the checkbox content, choose “Meta Data” as the Source and the needed field as the Meta Field.

-dynamic field meta data source
+dynamic field post data source

 NOTE